SMBZF/TowerDefense-in-UnrealEngine/README.md

 ## 📜 **References & Inspirations**
 This project was inspired by popular tower defense games such as **Kingdom Rush** and **Carrot Fantasy (保卫萝卜)**.
 The level designs were created to mimic **diverse real-world environments**, enhancing player immersion.

----

-## 🚀 **Why This Project Stands Out**
-- **Demonstrates expertise in gameplay mechanics, AI systems, and game balancing.**
-- **Showcases proficiency in Unreal Engine 4 Blueprints for game development.**
-- **Highlights ability to work in a team, solve technical problems, and optimize gameplay systems.**